nonducor/T1P02_Advanced_Finding_Lanes/README.md

 #### Application to single images

+By using the command below, the full pipeline can be tested on the static images:

+    python3 proj.py --test pipeline

+If the `no_overlay` option is used, the information is not overlaid back on the original image.
+This is helpful in debugging.

 You can see an example of the pipeline being applied to a single image below.

 ![Pipeline single image straight lane][pipe1]

-When being used on single images, the processed image is not overlaid to the original image, to allow an easier debugging.
-The histogram is displayed on the bottom part of the image.
+The histogram is displayed on the bottom part of the image, for debugging purposes.
 The histogram shows the two peaks that were identified with a lane (in red) and the identified center of the lane (in purple).

 On the image, the color convention is:
 * Red: pixels selected by the image processing pipeline